Jonesus/jonesus.dev/content/projects/prodeko-community/index.md

 already made the process a breeze.
-The most complex feature was handling localized URLs (e.g. `/blog/hello-world` for english and `/blogi/hei-maailma` for finnish), and I wasn't entirely happy with how the only way to accomplish this in Next.js seemed to be semi-custom route handling with a catch-all route, but an ugly working solution is better than a beautiful theoretical one.
+The most complex feature was handling localized URLs (e.g. `/blog/hello-world` for english and `/blogi/hei-maailma` for finnish), and I wasn't entirely happy with how the only way to accomplish this in Next.js seemed to be semi-custom route handling with a catch-all route (similarly as I had done previously with [markustoivonen.fi](/projects/markustoivonen-fi)), but an ugly working solution is better than a beautiful theoretical one.
 Completing the UI well within schedule, I put in the extra effort to add some flourish for the users that would "like" a submission on the site.

 ![Animated gif of a user pressing the "rainbow-like" button, after which the initially grayscale rainbow emoji bursts outwards with colorful sparks and the rainbow itself gains its colors.](rainbow-like.webp "The only thing more satisfying than programming these micro-interactions is using them afterwards :)")